tjd33/team14/docs/development/python_process.md

 ### Testing

-To run tests, soon you should be able to just say:
+To run tests, on Linux you can say:

 `$ make test`